syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 ### Clear selection

-Data grid allows you to clear the selection applied in the grid rows either by setting the `SfDataGrid.SelectionMode` to `none`.
+Data grid allows you to clear the selection applied in the grid rows by setting the [selectionMode] property to `none`.

 {% tabs %}
 {% highlight Dart %}

     //Clear selection using selection mode
     @override
-    Widget build(BuildContext context) {
+    Widget build(BuildContext context){
+        return MaterialApp(
+            home: Scaffold(
-        return SfDataGrid(
+                body: SfDataGrid(
                  selectionMode : SelectionMode.none
+                ))
         );
     }